ajgreengrove/ajgreengrove.github.io/content/posts/2025/08-30-prelude-nes-ver-final-fantasy-i/index.md

 +++
 title = """
-  Exploring "Prelude (NES Ver.
-Final Fantasy I)"
+  The "Wrong-Note" Prelude of Final Fantasy I (1987 NES)
   """
 author = ["A J Greengrove"]
 date = 2025-08-30T00:00:00+03:00